dotnet-foundation/projects/readme.md

 **Licenses and Copyright**

 - The code is offered under a standard, permissive open source license which has been approved by the .NET Foundation.
-- Libraries that are mandatory dependencies of the project are also offered under a standard, permissive open source license which has been approved by the .NET Foundation (exceptions include a dependency on .NET Framework).
+- Libraries that are mandatory dependencies of the project are also offered under a standard, permissive open source license which has been approved by the .NET Foundation (exceptions include a dependency that is required by the target platform where no alternative open source dependency is available such as the .NET Framework or a hardware specific library).
 - Committers are bound by a Contributor License Agreement.
 - The copyright ownership of everything that the project produces is clearly defined and documented.